yangarnet/nodejs-testing/README.md

-# Airtasker Front End Test

-Thanks for your interest in Airtasker.
-As part of our hiring process Airtasker likes to ask candidates to complete a coding exercise.
-It is designed to allow candidates to show their coding skills and helps us assess a candidate's abilities.

 ## The task

 The objective is to create an Airtasker activity feed application that looks like the example below.
 We've provided an `activity_feed.json` file that contains the data you should be using.